Office of the Superintendent of Financial Institutions

 Appropriate noticeFootnote 15 provided to affected members and former members and their spouses or common-law partners and to other affected persons entitled to benefits under the plan (e.g., survivors)

 Any written representations received by OSFI from those parties noted in the bullet above

 The PBSA provides that, subject to the Superintendent’s authorization, an administrator of a negotiated contribution plan may make a Reducing Amendment, regardless of whether or not the terms of the plan provide the authority to do so.Footnote 16

 A negotiated contribution planFootnote 17 must have all of the following attributes:

 It is a multi-employer pension planFootnote 18 that includes at least one defined benefit provision

 Under the plan, the participating employers’ contributions are limited to an amount determined in accordance with an agreement entered into by the participating employers or a collective agreement, statute or regulation

 The amount of the employer contributions does not vary as a function of the prescribed tests and standards for solvency in the PBSA and PBSR

-In contrast to pension benefits offered under other defined benefit pension plans, on the termination of a negotiated contribution plan, participating employers are not required by the PBSA to fully fund pension benefits as they are determined on the date of termination.
+In contrast to pension benefits offered under other defined benefit plans, on the termination of a negotiated contribution plan, participating employers are not required by the PBSA to fully fund pension benefits as determined on the date of termination.

 OSFI expects the administrator of a negotiated contribution plan to demonstrate, in its application to OSFI for authorization of a Reducing Amendment, that the plan meets the definition of a negotiated contribution plan.
 The following documentation must be filed with the application: